elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 Service that creates a virtual IP inside the cluster attached to a group of pods based on a selector.
 Provides a single, consistent endpoint that can be used to represent a service.

 #### Network Policy
 By default in Kubernetes, all kubernetes objects are able to interact with any other objects in the cluster with an allow all rule.
-A network policy is a kubernetes object that can be attached to pods in kubernetes that dictates what can be allowed into and out of an object
+A network policy is a kubernetes object that can be attached to pods in kubernetes that dictates what can be allowed into and out of an object.

+#### Pod Selector
+To use AND logic in pod selectors, use a dictionary in the YAML file.
+Rules included under a dash will be treated as a AND.
+Separate rules with their own dash are treated as an or.

 #### Load Balancer
 Service that creates a load balancer